JessePepple/End-to-End-Sales-Data-Engineering-Pipeline-Azure-Databricks-DLT-CI-CD-/README.md

 The solution is designed to handle incremental ingestion, schema evolution, CDC, and dimensional modelling, making it suitable for real enterprise workloads.

+For detailed storytelling of this project visit this -> https://www.jesseportfolio.co.uk/post/end-to-end-sales-data-engineering-pipeline-azure-databricks-dlt-ci-cd

 <img width="1444" height="902" alt="Sales_Data" src="https://github.com/user-attachments/assets/027a07fb-08a5-40a3-990d-63559010e330" />